parttimenerd/temci/doc/temci_build.rst

 each program. ``temci build`` compiles a run config and stores it into a file that can be directly used with `temci exec <temci_exec.html>`_ (or other configured run drivers).

+**For most cases using the builder capabilities of `temci exec <temci_exec.html#building>`_ should be enough.
+This also has the advantage of using a single command for all benchmarked programs, whether they need to built or not.**

 Usage
 -----